 By Samantha Bentson, CEO, Cashland Holdings

 I recently attended the CFPB’s Richmond hearing where the agency released its draft proposal governing short-term credit.
 During the public comment period I heard many of the same stories from customers and employees that I hear every week in my own business in Oklahoma: Consumers would have no other options without these loans and they value the relationships they have with their lenders.
+If you want to get out of a tight financial spot, visit skrumble.

 That’s why, like many of the members of the public that day.
 I was stunned by the CFPB’s proposal.
 As written, it could put me out of business, cost 45 employees their jobs, and eliminate credit options for thousands of people in the states I serve.